 Born into a family with a background in the performing arts, Emma has been immersed in the world of theatre ever since she can remember.
 Her introduction to Adelaide amateur theatre came when she joined the ensemble of G&S’s Oliver! in both 2013 and 2014, and was involved in the society’s production of Thoroughly Modern Millie in 2016.
 In 2017, Emma fulfilled her lifelong dream to perform the role of Cosette in Les Misérables, also with G&S. She is a regular performer at Broadway Sessions.
 After completing high school in 2015, Emma is currently undertaking a Bachelor of Arts at Adelaide University.

 A Tasmanian ex-pat, Grace has been treading the boards of the theatre since the tender age of two.
 Originally trained in classical ballet at the Tasmanian Academy of Dance, Grace naturally fell into musical theatre through the vocal tutelage of Patrice Sargison.
 A triple threat, Grace has performed as a member of the ensemble for CATS and Fiddler on the Roof, also taking on the roles of “Kate” in Annie (which she revisited as an adult as a Boylan Sister/Featured Vocalist & Dancer) for Encore Theatre, “Ronette” in Little Shop of Horrors, “Natalie Haller” in All Shook Up, “Tiffany” in Back to the 80s and Cecily in The Importance of Being Earnest for Scotch Oakburn College.
-These days, Grace can usually be seen on the stage of the Little Theatre for the Uni of Adelaide’s infamous Law Revue.
+Whilst studying, she performed annually in the Little Theatre for the Uni of Adelaide’s infamous Law Revue.
+Now a graduate lawyer, Grace is looking forward to utilising her love of theatre (read: ability to curb crippling nerves in front of an audience) in the courtroom!

 Grace is a first year university student studying microbiology but still enjoys performing and looks to improve both her singing and performance skills.
 Notable past performances include Gertrude Mcfuzz in Seussical and Penny in Hairspray.